 The benefits of minimally invasive spine surgery can include improved outcomes and reduced complications.
 For lumbar decompression, research suggests minimally invasive and open procedures may have similar outcomes.
 Complications result in less significant problems for patients in the minimally invasive group.
 For fusion, minimally invasive techniques have shown benefits over traditional open surgery in outcomes and complication rates in some studies.

 Not everyone can or should have minimally invasive spine surgery, Neurosurgery One spine surgeons emphasize.
 For example, a fusion surgery of more than three levels is too complex to perform minimally invasively.
-Talk to your spinal surgeon to find out what surgical approach is best for you and your condition.
+Talk to your Denver spine surgeon to find out what surgical approach is best for you and your condition.

 Do spine surgeons need to be specially trained to perform minimally invasive spine surgery?